– Free Agency Auction Room Details

 – Pre-Season Free Agency: During the period between the Free Agency Auction and the start of the NFL season, all Free Agent players (i.e. players that were not acquired through either the Rookie Draft or Free Agency Auction) are subject to blind offers from team owners each day (unless the commissioner chooses a longer designated period).
 After an initial bid is placed on a Free Agent, he will sign with the team who has placed the highest contract offer for him after 24 hours have passed.
 Please note that during this period before the NFL season commences, Free Agent players are never first come first serve.
 Additionally, bids are not processed by the site on Sundays or Mondays because these are gamedays once the NFL season commences.
 Blind offers placed on players on Sunday and Monday will be processed by the site on Tuesday evenings unless the commisisoner chooses a longer designated period.

 5. Trades: Reality Sports Online facilitates trades for players, and trades for draft picks up to two (2) years in advance.
 For example, teams will have the ability to trade a current player for a draft pick in a future year’s Rookie Draft.
 Any teams involved in trades are responsible for the remaining value of the contracts of the players or picks they acquire, and are absolved of responsibility for the remaining value of the contracts of the players or picks they trade.

 6. Franchise Tag: Each team has the ability to use one franchise tag each off-season on a player from its own team whose contract has expired.
-The exclusive franchise tag is calculated the same way the exclusive franchise tag is calculated in real life, the average of the 5 highest paid players at a given position, which is unique to each league, or (b) 120% of the player’s previous year salary.
+The exclusive franchise tag is calculated the same way the exclusive franchise tag is calculated in real life, the greater of (a) the average of the 5 highest paid players at a given position, which is unique to each league, or (b) 120% of the player’s previous year salary.
 Players can be franchised in two consecutive seasons, but may not be franchised a third consecutive season.